About the Foundation

 - Legal services

-Do you provide funds to individuals to assist with health care costs?
+Does the foundation provide funds to individuals to assist with health care costs?

-Do you offer multi-year grants?
+Does the foundation offer multi-year grants?

 Yes.
-Most of Caring for Colorado's grants are for one year; however, the Foundation will consider multi-year requests.
+Most of Caring for Colorado's grants are for one year; however, the foundation will consider multi-year requests.
 The need for multi-year funding should be clearly outlined in the application.
 Even in those instances when an organization is awarded a multi-year grant, the organization must meet annual objectives before subsequent year monies are disbursed.

 If we have been funded in the past, may we apply for funds again?

 Yes.
-In these cases, the Foundation will consider the organization's funding history with Caring for Colorado and the outcomes of previous grants.
+In these cases, the foundation will consider the organization's funding history with Caring for Colorado and the outcomes of previous grants.

 If we have received funding for one program, may we apply for funding for a different program?

-Yes, however the Foundation is unlikely to provide two grants to an organization for projects in the same community in a single grant year.
+Yes, however the foundation is unlikely to provide two grants to an organization for projects in the same community in a single grant year.